 What was Welsh Not?

-It was a practice which started at a time when the Welsh language had been diagnosed as a kind of ‘sickness’ that was harming Welsh people.
-This view was officially sanctioned by the UK government with the publication an 1847 report into the state of Welsh education – commonly known as the Blue Books.
-It concluded that the Welsh language was the cause of stupidity, sexual promiscuitiy and unruly behaviour.
+It was a practice which started at a time when the Welsh language had been diagnosed as a kind of ‘sickness’ that was harming the nation.
+This view was officially endorsed by the UK government with the publication of an 1847 report into the state of Welsh education – commonly known as the Blue Books.
+It concluded that the Welsh language was the cause of stupidity, sexual promiscuity and unruly behaviour.

 The cure was to completely remove the Welsh language from schooling – despite it being the everyday language of the majority.
 And this idea took hold, it became generally accepted that the Welsh language was a ‘problem’ and the practice of Welsh Not was borne.

 It wasn’t imposed on schools from above; it was a self-inflicted ‘medicine’.

 Parents and teachers accepted what they were told and saw it as a practical way to remove Welsh from the classroom.
 This general mindset shaped the creation of a Welsh education system designed to remove the ‘danger’ of children being exposed to their own language and culture.